intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/install/experimental/install_for_arc_gpu.md.txt

 * ##### System environment install

-    If want to system install in $HOME, please append `--user` to the commands.
+    If you prefer install tensorflow in $HOME, append `--user` to the commands.
     ```bash
     $ pip install --user 'tensorflow==2.12.0'
     ```
-    And the following system environment install for Intel® Extension for TensorFlow* will use the same practice.
+    And the following system environment install for Intel® Extension for TensorFlow* will also append `--user` to the commands.

 ### 3. Install Intel® Extension for TensorFlow*